How To Apply For A US Passport for Newborn Babies

 - If the baby is unable to sit upright, the picture may be taken with the baby laid down on a white surface.

-The entire processing time for applying for a passport for a newborn or child takes 4 to 6 weeks.
+The entire processing time for applying for a passport for a newborn or child takes 6 to 9 weeks.
 However, expedited processing is available for an additional fee.
-Expedited service takes 3 weeks for processing or only 8 business days if expedited at agency.
-The expedited service fee is $60 USD.
+Expedited service takes 3 to 5 weeks for processing or within 14 calendar days if expedited at agency.
+The expedited service fee is currently $60 USD.

 Photographing Newborn Babies